bbatsov/metaredux/_posts/2023-03-12-clojure-mode-meets-tree-sitter.md

-I really believe that Tree-sitter can be a game-changer for Emacs, as it will potentially make Emacs a lot more competitive with "modern" editors and IDEs, that have relied on custom sophisticated parsers for a while.
-The combination of Tree-sitter and LSP support should narrow a lot the gap between various editors over time and I think this will play to Emacs's advantage.
-Time will tell.
+I really believe that Tree-sitter can be a game-changer for Emacs, as it will potentially make Emacs a lot more competitive with "modern" editors and IDEs, that have relied on custom parsers for a while to provide fast and reliable indentation and syntax highlight, and sophisticated code analysis and refactoring functionality.
+In general, the combination of Tree-sitter and LSP support should narrow a lot the gap in the area of programming languages support between various editors over time and I think this will play to Emacs's advantage.[^1] Time will tell.

 That's all I have for you today.
 Keep hacking!

+[^1]: Emacs is great in many departments, but sadly the support for some programming languages has been less than great for various reasons.